Diver exploring a shipwreck in Lake Superior

 SS George Hadley sinking in Lake Superior

-The collision was inevitable.
+It wasn't a lake monster that caused the wreck — the collision with the other ship was inevitable.
 The Hadley struck the Wilson just forward of the aft hatch, causing the Wilson to roll over to port and then right itself before sinking rapidly by the bow.
 Within three minutes, the Thomas Wilson had vanished beneath the waves, taking nine of her twenty-man crew with her.
 The ship and its cargo were valued at $207,000 (equivalent to $7,289,585 in 2023), marking a significant loss for the shipping industry.

 The sinking of the Thomas Wilson led to significant changes in operating procedures at Duluth Harbor.
 New rules mandated that ships could not leave the harbor with open hatches, could not pull out from another ship following a collision, and required pilots to alert the captain when another vessel was sighted.
 Additionally, all ships were required to be equipped with signal systems to warn of danger.